actualbudget/docs/docs/advanced/http-header-auth.md

 Be careful!
 A misconfiguration on this next step could make your instance available to the whole internet.
 :::

-The SSO provider then needs to be configured to pass a extra HTTP header to actual.
+The SSO provider then needs to be configured to pass an extra HTTP header to Actual.
 The details on how to do this are unique to the SSO provider, but the header `x-actual-password` needs to be set to your actual password.

 :::note